 This is an extremely difficult subject to cover in a blog format, which is why I don’t try to.
 What I can do, however, is point you in the direction of some good resources for learning the technical side of case work:

 - Grab some caffeine and read the Internal Revenue Manual.
 It’s far from sexy, but it’s generally well written and comes straight from the proverbial horse’s mouth.
 IRM Part 5 discusses field collections procedures.

 - Read my book Tax Resolution Secrets.
-Yes, this book was written for consumers with 1040 tax debts, but it’s a great primer (I’m biased, obviously) for case work, plus it’s less than $30.
+Yes, this book was written for consumers with 1040 tax debts, but it’s a great primer (I’m biased, obviously) for case work, plus it’s only $15.